legendcodermartino1245/music_tate/README.md

 ---

-### 12. Voice as Instrument Rule (refined)
+### 12. Voice as Instrument Rule (final)

-> Voice must function as part of the groove or texture
+> The voice must function as part of the production system, not as an independent layer.

+The vocal should behave as an instrument within the groove and texture, supporting the system rather than leading it.

+---

 **Pass:**
-- rhythmic phrasing
-- tonal blending
+- rhythmically aligned with the groove
+- dynamically restrained (no dominance spikes)
+- tonally blended with the instrumentation
+- perceived as part of the overall texture, not a separate layer

+---

 **Fail:**
+- overrides groove priority
+- behaves as an independent performance layer
+- draws primary attention away from the system
+- introduces dynamic or emotional spikes that break cohesion

+---

+**Evaluation test:**
-- vocal dominance
+- If removing the vocal collapses the track → **fail**
-- performance sitting on top of track
+- If the track remains structurally intact without the vocal → **pass**

+---

+**Embedding scale (for precision, not classification):**
+- **Level 3 — Fully embedded:** indistinguishable from production
+- **Level 2 — Integrated:** clearly vocal, but system-aligned
+- **Level 1 — Conditional:** alternates between embedded and detached
+- **Level 0 — Detached:** functions as a separate performance layer

 ---